Echinacea purpurea: Ecology

-Many pollinators are attracted to E. purpea.
+Many pollinators are attracted to E. purpurea.
 Bees that are attracted to the flowers include bumblebees, sweat bees, honey bees, the sunflower leafcutter bee, and the mining bee Andrena helianthiformis.
 Butterflies that visit include monarchs, swallowtail butterflies, and sulphur butterflies.
 Birds, particularly finches, eat the seeds and disperse them through their droppings.

 Slugs and rabbits will also eat the foliage when young, or shortly after emerging in the spring.
 Additionally, roots can be damaged and eaten by gophers.

 Chemistry

 Echinacea purpurea contains alkamides, caffeic acid derivatives, polysaccharides, and glycoproteins.
 Nicotiflorin is the dominant flavonoid in E. purpurea, followed by the flavonoid rutin.

 Traditional medicine

-Native Americans used the plant as traditional medicine to treat many ailments.
+Native Americans have used the plant as traditional medicine to treat many ailments.